Skip to main content

 week.

-The current SG law requires you to pay employees a minimum of 11.5% of their ordinary time earnings (OTE).
-This rate is scheduled to gradually increase to 12% by 1 July 2025.
-If your employees are covered by an award or employment agreement that specifies a higher super contribution than 11.5%, you must pay the higher amount.
+The current SG law requires you to pay employees a minimum of 12% of their ordinary time earnings (OTE).
+If your employees are covered by an award or employment agreement that specifies a higher super contribution than 12%, you must pay the higher amount.

-You’re required to make super payments at least quarterly, although you can make them monthly or even fortnightly if you find that easier.
-It's important, however, to check any contractual obligations you may have with your super fund, awards or contracts or employment, to ensure your super contributions are paid on time.
+It's also important to check any contractual obligations you may have with your super fund, awards or contracts or employment, to ensure your super contributions are paid correctly and on time.

 For the latest information about SG rates and ordinary time earnings, call the Australian Taxation Office (ATO) on 13 10 20 or visit ato.gov.au.
 You can also use this ATO tool to work out if an employee is eligible for SG contributions.